SonolusHaniwa/docs/docs/sonolus.h-en/intro.md

 C++ based developer toolkit for Sonolus.

+## Install MinGW

+For **Windows users**, you need to manually install MinGW(g++).
+We have prepared a suitable MinGW zip package, which you can download from the following link: <https://github.com/LittleYang0531/LittleYang0531/releases/download/g%2B%2B13/windows-x64.zip>.

+This package contains g++13 and includes the required dependency libraries such as libcurl, openssl, libjsoncpp, libmysqlclient, libsqlite, libz, and libzip.

+Extract the package and place it in any location.
+Then add the `bin` directory under the MinGW directory to your system environment variables.

+After completing the setup, you can enter `g++ -v` in the command line.
+If the g++ version is returned, the installation is successful.

 ## Installation

 Sonolus.h depends on [Sonolus Server](https://github.com/SonolusHaniwa/sonolus-server-cpp), which means that you need to install [Sonolus Server](https://github.com/SonolusHaniwa/sonolus-server-cpp) first.